 We get that there’s a perception that coding trumps no-code in terms of power and capabilities.
 But, we’re here to set the record straight.
 From a technical capability standpoint, no-code has come a long way from the days when it only allowed for the use of generic templates.

 With Betty Blocks’ no-code platform, all blocks can be customized to your needs.
-Once you’ve developed a block that does exactly what you want it to do, it will be in your toolbox forever.
-Using it in your next application will take two clicks of the mouse!
-And, it doesn’t stop there.
-The true power of no-code is in its ability to drive innovation.
+Once you’ve developed a block that does exactly what you want it to do, it'll be in your toolbox forever.

-Unlike coding, it gives those on the business side the power to create solutions.
-It allows IT to spend its time on more complex challenges, like security, rather than on writing reams of code.
+Unlike coding, no-code development gives those on the business side the power to create solutions.
+It allows IT to spend its time on more complex challenges, like security and maintenance, rather than on writing reams of code.
 Put simply, no-code has all the power of coding, with the added potential to reduce costs, save time, create more robust processes, and create new opportunities.

 4. Will this play well with existing coded material?
 Does it work in all environments?